WeatherLab/fsodoc/source/installation/index.rst

 Installation
 ############

-CodeIgniter4 can be installed manually, or using Composer.
+FSO can be installed manually, or using Composer.

 Manual Installation
 ===================

-CodeIgniter is installed via manual download and unzip the package.
+FSO is installed via manual download and unzip the package.

 Composer Installation
 =====================

-While not required, CodeIgniter can be installed via `composer <https://getcomposer.org>`_ create-project command.
+While not required, FSO can be installed via `composer <https://getcomposer.org>`_ create-project command.

 ::